 Wrestlingworth Primary School gets a Reverence for Life Garden

-When Franziska Murray, mother of two daughters and a long-time enthusiast and supporter of the philosophy of Reverence for Life went back to teaching, she immediately began to build aspects of this philosophy into her curriculum for the five to seven year age groups in her charge.
-With strong support from the Head Teacher, Mrs Curry, she developed the idea of revitialising a neglected piece of land next to the playground by tranforming it into a garden as a teaching resource to help children and parents confront issues which Reverence for Life tries to raise in a positive and practical way.
+When Franziska Murray, mother of two daughters and a long-time enthusiastic supporter of the philosophy of Reverence for Life went back to teaching, she immediately began to build aspects of this philosophy into her curriculum for the five to seven year age groups in her charge.
+With strong support from the Head Teacher, Mrs Curry, she developed the idea of revitalising a neglected piece of land next to the playground by transforming it into a garden as a teaching resource to help children and parents confront issues which Reverence for Life tries to raise in a positive and practical way.

-Franziska's father, retired architect and chairman of RfLUK, was asked to help draw a plan for discussion with the children and encourage them to draw their own ideas.
+Franziska's father, retired architect and chairman of RfLUK, was asked to help draw a plan for discussion with the children and they were encouraged to draw their own ideas.
 These were then incorporated, resulting in major modifications of the original plan.